 Schools should provide remote learning to students with disabilities that aligns as much as possible with IEP goals.
-Instruction and related services required by the IEP may ATTORNEYS AT LAW be completed through technology platforms and telehealth services.
+Instruction and related services required by the IEP may be completed through technology platforms and telehealth services.
 There is flexibility in how services are provided and schools should find creative ways to provide occupational therapy, physical therapy, orientation and mobility services, nursing services, transition services, and all IEP services remotely.
 Schools should refer to ISBE Recommendations for Remote Learning.

-- Schools may temporarily bill Medicaid for telehealth services and may use outside contractors to provide services as long as those service providers satisfy Illinois licensure requirements. - Students at nonpublic special education facilities remain the responsibility of the school district and the district should collaborate with the private facility to ensure that students in private facilities are receiving appropriate remote learning and ATTORNEYS AT LAW IEP services.
+Schools may temporarily bill Medicaid for telehealth services and may use outside contractors to provide services as long as those service providers satisfy Illinois licensure requirements.
+Students at nonpublic special education facilities remain the responsibility of the school district and the district should collaborate with the private facility to ensure that students in private facilities are receiving appropriate remote learning and

+IEP services.

 - School Districts should also collaborate with their Special Education Cooperatives to ensure that IEP services and remote learning are provided. - School districts may make placements at nonpublic facilities during school closure, as well as make other IEP decisions. - FAPE remote learning requirements apply to students at private schools who have Individual Service Plans.
 The requirements also apply to charter schools. - The IEP team should continue to make Extended School Year determinations, and these decisions are separate from later determining if a student with a disability should receive "compensatory" or modified services as a result of school closure.

 Documentation by School Districts is critical.

-ATTORNEYS AT LAW - Teachers and related service providers should carefully document services being provided to students with disabilities, communications with parents, and attempts to contact parents. - Teachers and related service providers should continue to progress monitor on IEP goals and objectives.
+- Teachers and related service providers should carefully document services being provided to students with disabilities, communications with parents, and attempts to contact parents. - Teachers and related service providers should continue to progress monitor on IEP goals and objectives.
 These professionals should maintain their notes to determine progress on annual goals and objectives. - Document delivery of FAPE, compliance with timelines, accommodations provided, and methods of parental participation. - Continue to provide Notices, IEPs and other documents to parents through email or mail. - Informed written consent remains required.
-Schools should gain parental consent for evaluations, release of records, initial placement in special education, and other required consents, whether through email, electronic signatures or mail. - Document if a parent does not agree to hold an IEP meeting remotely. - Document if a parent declines remote learning for their child.
+Schools should gain parental consent for evaluations, release of records, initial placement in special education, and other required consents, whether through email, electronic signatures or mail.

+- Document if a parent does not agree to hold an IEP meeting remotely. - Document if a parent declines remote learning for their child.
 This does not constitute revocation of IEP services in general. - Continue to document Early childhood outcomes and Indicator 13 transition requirements.

 Please contact one of our attorneys if you have questions regarding special education during school closure.

-LAST CHANCE FOR MANY FUND TRANSFERS: STATUTORY AUTHORITY DUE TO EXPIRE AT END OF FISCAL YEAR An important tool for school districts in fund management is due to expire on June 30, 2020.
-Districts would be wise to employ that tool before then in order to maintain flexibility in the use of scarce resources and, even more important, to avoid costly tax objection refunds in the future.
+LAST CHANCE FOR MANY FUND

+TRANSFERS: STATUTORY AUTHORITY DUE TO EXPIRE AT END OF FISCAL YEAR maintain flexibility in the use of scarce resources and, even more important, to avoid costly tax objection refunds in the future.